slai-robin/code_updater/README.md

 The script does not prompt the user for the Clinician Descriptor labels -- we assume that these will stay the same.

 ### Outputs

+Outputs will go to a folder called `output`.
+The code type (HCPCS, CPT, ICD10) will be appended to the beginning of each output file.

 	codes_added.csv 						# Schema: Concept Id, New Code, Clinician Descriptor Id, Clinician Descriptor, New Descriptor codes_changed.csv 						# Schema: Code, New Official Descriptor, Old Official Descriptor, Old Robin Descriptor